evilcyber.com

 They go on to state that there were changes in corticosterone levels and immunological parameters at 13 months (which were not found in a follow-up study) and that there was an increase in primary malignancies in exposed animals.
 Experiment was terminated after 25 months.
 Had it gone on longer whether the cancers were relevant biologically could have been determined.

 In other words, according to Dr. Havas, if the experiment had just gone on long enough, it would have shown that she is correct.
-That seems a rather weak defense.
-The average life expectancy of rats is 2 – 3 years and it would have needed some pretty strong necromancy to let the experiment go on further – it simply ended when the rats reached old age, having been exposed to strong microwave radiation all their life.
+That is a rather weak defense.
+The average life expectancy of rats is 2 – 3 years and it would have taken some pretty strong necromancy to let the experiment go on further – it simply ended when the rats reached old age, having been exposed to strong microwave radiation all their life.

 Fake Science